 When you’re formatting, prioritize creating clear steps.
 The clearer, the better!
 So, label each step and provide simple instructions.
 Additionally, recipes with star ranking systems rate much better than those without.
 This is because users hang out on a webpage longer when they see others have said it’s quality.
 Though it’s a vulnerable thing, allowing people to rate your recipes is great for SEO.

 The recipe card is one of the most important parts of your post.
 It’s what the readers want to get to, so don’t undermine the importance of that simple piece.
 Include a rating system, format with a plug-in, and make sure your steps are obvious and well-explained!
 This is the first step to your SEO goals.

 Google favors longer content.
-This is simply due to the fact that long content usually means higher quality content, because the post took more time to craft than something only 100-200 words long.
-Google is trying to protect its users from low quality posts, which is a good thing!
+This is simply because long content usually means higher-quality content.
+After all, the post took more time to craft than something only 100-200 words long.
+Google is trying to protect its users from low-quality posts, which is a good thing!
 But, it’s hard for food bloggers because recipes just aren’t that long.

 You could summarize the origins of the recipe.
 Or, you could explain the steps in meticulous detail above, while it’s more simplified on the recipe card.
 It might even be helpful to include tips, substitute ingredients, and nutritional information!

 Just make sure whatever you do, it’s what your readers are asking for.
 Food blog posts already have a bad reputation for being full of non-essential information.
 So, ensure the long-form content before the recipe is valuable and engaging.

 Add images and videos.